 In early 2016, Bill Meyer met with Ken Kisch to discuss how to make it easier for people with Parkinson’s Disease to backpack.
 We decided to use pack animals to carry some of the gear and have support hikers to help as needed.
 We knew we would need sponsors and donors to fulfill our mission and keep it affordable.

-The first year (2016) our hike was from Stevens Pass to Snoqualmie pass with pack train, wranglers and horses.
+The first year (2016) our hike was from Stevens Pass to Snoqualmie Pass with pack train, wranglers and horses.
 The second year (2017) we hiked from Rainy Pass to Suiattle River trailhead with llamas and the llamas were more flexible and still carried enough weight to ease the packs of the people with PD.
 The third year (2018), we did two hikes Harts Pass to Rainy Pass and Rainy Pass loop through Stehekin and Rainbow Pass.
 The fourth year (2019) had a Spring trip at Joshua Tree and 3 relay hikes from Chinook Pass Southbound 124 miles through Goat Rocks.
 Year 5 (2020) had three loop hikes from Chinook to White Pass then back to Chinook then back to White for a total of 90 miles.

 - Raise awareness about Parkinson’s Disease and its symptoms